 4 Fundamental Building Blocks of OOP

 Four fundamental building blocks encompass how object-oriented programming works: classes, attributes, methods, and objects.
+Together, these basic concepts explain how classes and objects interact.

 1. Classes